Open-Data-Product-Initiative/Standard-components/source/includes/_dataqos.md

 In this trial mandatory stucture elements are not defined and everyhing is marked as optional including the DataQoS object.
 Should it be mandatory and to what extend is a good questions and is another excercise.

+**You choose the indicators from 16 options which matches your needs.
+No need to use all.**

 ## Optional attributes and elements

 > Example of DataQoS component usage: